 Students must complete a minimum number of practicum hours as described below.
-Practicum hours may be obtained remotely in the event of a pandemic or other catastrophic event.
+Practicum hours may be obtained remotely in the event of a pandemic or other catastrophic event or upon program approval.

 5. Duration

 Each student must remain in their practicum placement setting for minimum of nine months and a maximum of one calendar year.
 Each student's duration at their site is specified in the practicum contract maintained with each site and described below.